-Waves like personal computers (Microsoft), e-commerce (Amazon), smartphones (Apple), Internet search (Alphabet), and social media (Meta) have been powerful economic forces that investors have now been riding for decades.
-There have also been numerous other waves that have been a little more under the radar but just as lucrative.
-Digital payment networks (Visa, Mastercard), software-as-a-service verticals (Salesforce, Adobe, ServiceNow), discount retailing verticals (Home Depot, Tractor Supply Company, TJ Max, O'Reilly Automotive), aerospace after-market (Transdigm, Heico), online car auctions (Copart), LTL trucking (Old Dominion Freight, Saia), or fast casual dining (Chipotle) are just a few.
+Waves like personal computers (Microsoft), e-commerce (Amazon), smartphones (Apple), Internet search (Alphabet), and social media (Meta Platforms) have been powerful economic forces that investors have now been riding for decades.
+There have also been numerous other waves that have been a little more under the radar but just as attractive.
+Digital payment networks (Visa, Mastercard), software-as-a-service verticals (Salesforce, Adobe, ServiceNow), discount retailing verticals (Home Depot, Tractor Supply Company, TJ Max, O'Reilly Automotive), the aerospace after-market (Transdigm, Heico), online car auctions (Copart), LTL trucking (Old Dominion Freight, Saia), or fast casual dining (Chipotle) to name a few.

 I would expect that on average, these companies still have long runways ahead of them.
-However, just given their sheer size relative to their addressable markets, and that the market appears to better appreciate their competitive strengths in most, I would not expect investors to earn the outsized returns they provided in the past.
-Of course there will be exceptions and some will continue to be big winners, but the big returns came with discovering these waves 10-15 years ago when they were further out at sea, a fraction of their current size, and widely considered more speculative.
+However, just given their sheer size relative to the addressable markets, and that the market appears to better appreciate their competitive strengths in most, I would not expect investors to earn the outsized returns they provided in the past.
+Of course, there will be exceptions.
+Some will continue to be big winners, but the big returns came from discovering these waves 10-15 years ago when they were further out at sea, a fraction of their current size, and widely considered more speculative.

 While there were numerous waves over the past twenty years, we will be surfing over the next twenty.
-The question is which waves, and more importantly, which specific companies to ride?
-When I look out into the future, there are certain changes that I would consider as inevitable and predictable as one needs to invest prudently.

-One example from the Saga Portfolio is more people streaming television.
-It seems inevitable that nearly all TV will be streamed in the future.
-I also think that artificial intelligence (AI) will have a big impact to the economy in the future, as will blockchain technology, or something like the metaverse/virtual reality.
-However, the difference between these technologies and streaming television is that they are in the fluid stage of their life cycle while streaming TV is in the transitional stage with rising barriers to entry.
+The question is which waves, and more importantly, which specific companies, to ride?
+When I look out into the future, there are waves that seem inevitable, such as artificial intelligence (AI) having a big impact on the economy, as will blockchain technology, or something like the metaverse/virtual reality.
+However, I have no idea how these technologies will evolve at this point.
+They are in the fluid phase of their life cycle.
+Understanding how they develop into specific products and who will benefit is highly uncertain, at least to me.

-I think in the year 2000, one could have made the statement that all television will be distributed over the Internet one day, but exactly how the industry developed was highly unpredictable at the time.
-It would be like sitting in the year 1900 and trying to forecast what the automobile industry would look like in 1925.
-Ford developed the first mass-produced Model-T car in 1908 after Henry Ford's prior two companies went bankrupt.
-General Motors was founded in 1908 which then pursued a series of poorly executed acquisitions over the subsequent decade.
-When mobile phone and handheld smart devices were experiencing rapid innovation in the 1990s, was it possible to predict who would be the ultimate winners in 2020?
+It is like sitting in the year 1900 and trying to forecast what the automobile industry would look like in 1925.
+Ford developed the first mass-produced Model-T car in 1908 and General Motors was founded in 1908 which then pursued a series of poorly executed acquisitions over the subsequent decade.
+When mobile phones and handheld smart devices were experiencing rapid innovation in the 1990s, was it possible to predict who would be the ultimate winners in 2020?
 I argue that it probably wasn't until ~2010 that the long-term smart phone industry outlook became clearer.